Does antibacterial soap kill germs? Should you use one?

 Sodium Palmate is a broad-spectrum antimicrobial agent that is effective against many microorganisms.
 In addition, because this compound is extremely powerful, its low concentration eliminates these microorganisms.

-In addition to soaps, this ingredient is also found in mouthwashes, face washes, deodorants, toothpaste, and many other household products.
+Besides soaps, this ingredient is also found in mouthwashes, face washes, deodorants, toothpaste, and many other household products.

 Deep knowledge of how to wash your hands is vital for protecting yourself and your loved ones from bacterial and viral infections.